3 good reasons why you should try snowshoeing in the Alps

 Add to this the humbling experience of being slightly out of your comfort zone in wild and unfamiliar territory and open the door to those pertinent soul searching questions you never have time to think about!
 Pure tonic for the soul!

-You’ll come back from snowshoeing with new vision and inspiration to take on the world!
+Youll come back from snowshoeing with new vision and inspiration to take on the world!

-Sally Guillaume is Director at Undiscovered Alps.
+Sally Guillaume is Director at Did you enjoy this article?

 This is a great summary of my own experience showshoeing.
 It has to be my favourite winter activity for all the reasons that Sally describes.
 You can keep your skiing!

-2. Thanks Penny – though I quite like skiing too!!
+Thanks Penny – though I quite like skiing too!!
 In fact I like anything that is outdoors – am easy to please!
 But yes snowshoeing is quite special!

 When I clicked on it, I didn’t think you would convince me, but then you started talking about getting away from everything and man… You got me.
 You got me.